inesmcm26/ml-projects/README.md

 # ml-projects

-- Captcha Solver
+- Captcha Solver - using OpenCV
-- CNN - basic implementation using numpy
+- CNN - basic implementation of the forward pass using numpy